rasterio/rasterio/docs/quickstart.rst

     >>> dataset.crs
     CRS.from_epsg(32612)

-"EPSG 32612" identifies a particular coordinate reference system: `UTM
+`EPSG:32612 <https://epsg.org/crs_32612/WGS-84-UTM-zone-12N.html>`__ identifies a particular coordinate reference system: `UTM
 <https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system>`__
 zone 12N.
 This system is used for mapping areas in the Northern Hemisphere between 108 and 114 degrees west.
 The upper left corner of the example dataset, ``(358485.0, 4265115.0)``, is 141.5 kilometers west of zone 12's central meridian (111 degrees west) and 4265 kilometers north of the equator.

-Between the :attr:`~rasterio.io.DatasetReader.crs` attribute and ``transform`` the georeferencing of a raster dataset is described and the dataset can compared to other GIS datasets.
+Between the :attr:`.DatasetReader.crs` and :attr:`.DatasetReader.transform` attributes, the georeferencing of a raster dataset is described and the dataset can compared to other GIS datasets.

 Reading raster data
 -------------------